kinoute/Hack-Z370-HD3P-i5-8400/README.md

 For some people, after upgrading to Catalina, the font can look blurry or too thin on non-retina displays.
 I use a very old 24" 1080p monitor and I encountered this problem.

-To get a somewhat similar font rendering as before, you can use these following two command lines that you have to type in your Terminal:
+To get a somewhat similar font rendering as before, you can use the following two command lines that you have to type in your Terminal:

 ```bash
 defaults -currentHost delete -globalDomain AppleFontSmoothing